Enforcement of compliance with the Gender Equality Act

 If the matter cannot be resolved informally, the Commissioner may issue a compliance notice under section 22 of the Act.

-Under section 22 of the Act, if the matter cannot be resolved informally, the Commissioner may issue a compliance notice to a defined entity for:
+Under section 22 of the Act, if the matter cannot be resolved informally, the Commissioner may issue a compliance notice to a duty holder for:

 - not preparing a Gender Equality Action Plan